rlneumiller/vscode-rust-config/README.md

 # Rust VS Code Workspace Configurator

-A small command-line tool that discovers Rust binaries and examples (for the package whose `Cargo.toml` you point it at) and embeds VS Code launch configurations into a `workspace.code-workspace` file under a `"launch"` section.
+A command-line tool that recursively discovers Rust projects and creates VS Code multi-root workspace configurations with launch configurations for all discovered binaries and examples.

 ## Important notes

-- The tool examines the package located at the provided `--root` manifest path (or the current working directory if `--root` is not supplied).
-It does not scan sibling packages in a multi-package workspace — it only processes the package whose `Cargo.toml` you pass in.
+- The tool searches recursively for Rust projects (directories containing `Cargo.toml` files) starting from the provided `--root` directory (or the current working directory if `--root` is not supplied).
+- If the root directory itself contains a `Cargo.toml`, it processes that project directly.
+Otherwise, it scans subdirectories to find all Rust projects.
+- Creates a multi-root VS Code workspace with separate folders for each discovered Rust project.
 - If a `workspace.code-workspace` file already exists at the output location, the tool makes a backup named `workspace.code-workspace.backup`.
 If that name is already taken it will append `.1`, `.2`, etc. until an unused name is found (e.g. `workspace.code-workspace.backup.1`).
 - Generated launch configurations target the `lldb` debugger and assume you have an LLDB adapter in VS Code (for example, the CodeLLDB extension).
-- The generated launch configurations set an environment variable `BEVY_ASSET_ROOT` to `${workspaceFolder}`.
-This is included because some Rust projects (notably those using Bevy) expect an asset root; you can remove or modify this value in the resulting `workspace.code-workspace` file if it is not applicable to your project.
+- The generated launch configurations set an environment variable `BEVY_ASSET_ROOT` to the appropriate project directory.
+This is included because some Rust projects (notably those using Bevy) expect an asset root; you can remove or modify this value in the resulting `workspace.code-workspace` file if it is not applicable to your projects.
 - If a target (binary or example) declares required Cargo features, the tool appends a `--features=<comma-separated-features>` argument to the cargo invocation in the launch configuration.
+- Launch configurations are namespaced with the project name to avoid conflicts when multiple projects have targets with the same name.

 ## Features

+- Recursively discovers all Rust projects (directories containing `Cargo.toml` files) in the specified directory tree.
-- Discovers `bin` targets and `example` targets for the package at the provided `Cargo.toml` using `cargo_metadata`.
+- Discovers `bin` targets and `example` targets for each found project using `cargo_metadata`.
-- Generates LLDB-compatible debug configurations that run `cargo run` for the selected target and package.
+- Generates LLDB-compatible debug configurations that run `cargo run` for each target with appropriate project-relative paths.
+- Creates multi-root VS Code workspaces with proper folder structure for all discovered projects.
 - Writes (or updates) a `workspace.code-workspace` file and preserves an existing file by creating a numerical backup as described above.
+- Handles malformed existing workspace files gracefully by creating backups and starting fresh.

 ## Installation